romi/romi-robots-docs/docs/Scanner/developer/git_docReview.md

 (git log) #optional: verify that your commit is recorded
 ```

-## Merge your working branch with current master: rebase is needed
+### 6. Merge your working branch with current master: rebase may be needed
 Assuming that your working branch is called `my_branch`
 ```bash
 git checkout master #switch to master